What’s the physiological plateau of a bootcamp, and why does it matter for you?

 You can keep it working in this more efficient mode following 4 days straight by going every other day or taking 2 days off in a row, but when you drop down to 3 days off things start to slow down.

-One more thing – my experience – 4 day bootcamps work very well for me when I DO NOT live in a bootcamp.
+One more thing – in my experience – 4 day bootcamps work very well for me when I do not live in a bootcamp.
 You can’t shock your system if you never take days off.